titanicsend/LXStudio-TE/resources/shaders/doc/SHADERFRAMEWORK.md

 Time since your pattern started running, in seconds.millis

 #### iResolution (uniform vec2 iResolution;)
 The resolution of the "display" surface.
-Note that this is just the off-screen surface that the framework draws on, not the resolution of the vehicle.
+Note that these are the dimensions of the off-screen 2D frame buffer that OpenGL uses for drawing.
+It is only indirectly related to the number and layout of LEDs on the vehicle.

 #### iMouse (uniform vec4 iMouse;)
 All zeros at this time.
 Never changes.
 Included for compatibility with ShaderToy